 transfer function, obtained at the outport of

 Operating points — In nonlinear models, the model dynamics vary depending on the operating conditions.
-Therefore, linearize a nonlinear model at different operating points to study how model dynamics vary or to design controllers for different operating conditions.
+You can linearize a nonlinear model at different operating points to study how model dynamics vary or to design controllers for different operating conditions.

 magball model, which uses the ball

 height as a state, you can obtain multiple linearizations for varying

 initial ball heights.

 Parameters — Parameters configure a Simulink model in several ways.
 For example, you can use parameters to specify model coefficients or controller sample times.
 You can also use a discrete parameter, such as the control input to a Multiport Switch block, to control the data path within a model.
 Therefore, varying a parameter can serve a range of purposes, depending on how the parameter contributes to the model.